Skip to main content

 Class teachers in primary education

 Class teacher education consists of basic, subject and advanced studies in education, minor subject studies and teaching practice.
 Class teachers may provide instruction in all subjects in grades 1–6.
 They may specialise in teaching one or several subjects in their minor subject studies.
-Completion of an extensive course in a minor subject (studies in the teaching subject of at least 60 ECTS credits included in subject teacher education) will also give eligibility for functioning as a subject teacher in grades 1–9 of basic education.
+Completion of an extensive course in a minor subject (studies in the teaching subject of at least 60 ECTS credits included in subject teacher education) will also give eligibility for functioning as a subject teacher in grades 1–9 of comprehensive education.
 The majority of currently graduating class teachers have acquired both class and subject teaching qualifications.

 The master’s degree in class teacher education consists of the following study modules: